FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/use-multi-format-reader.md

 }
 ```

 Note that here we are using `@`-prefixes which are used to fill the template from the different data sources.
-We dicuss this below in more detail.
+We discuss this below in more detail.

 We also implement a method for setting the config file in the reader: